 High blood pressure during pregnancy can decrease the flow of nutrients to the fetus as well as restrict blood flow to the placenta.
 It increases the risk of fetal growth restriction, pre-eclampsia, preterm delivery, placental abruption, and C-section.
 During the pregnancy, blood pressure should be monitored frequently and the growth of the baby should be evaluated with ultrasound.

 Obesity is defined as having a body mass index (BMI) of 30 or greater.
-Within this category, the health risks of pregnancy increase with higher BMI: the lowest risk is from 30 to 34.9; medium risk is from 35 to 39.9; and high risk is 40 or greater.
+Within this category, the health risks of pregnancy increase with higher BMI: the lowest risk is from 30 to 34.9; the medium risk is from 35 to 39.9, and high risk is 40 or greater.

-With obesity, there is an increased risk for gestational diabetes, preeclampsia, and sleep apnea.
+With obesity, there is an increased risk of gestational diabetes, preeclampsia, and sleep apnea.
 And an increased risk of macrosomia, preterm birth, and stillbirth to the baby.

 It is recommended that the best way to avoid problems from obesity is by losing weight before the pregnancy, which is something that should be discussed during a preconception visit.
-During the pregnancy, the mother’s weight and baby’s growth should be monitored closely.
+During the pregnancy, the mother’s weight and the baby’s growth should be monitored closely.
 The mother’s weight may not increase as much as the guidelines suggest, but this is considered to be acceptable as long as the baby is growing normally.